Every Last One of Them

 Every Last One of Them is a 2021 American action thriller film directed by Christian Sesma, and starring Paul Sloan, Jake Weber, Taryn Manning, Mike Hatton, Michael Madsen and Richard Dreyfuss.

 It was released in the United States on October 22, 2021, by Saban Films.

-The film received negative reviews upon release, with Manning being nominated for Worst Supporting Actress at the 42nd Golden Raspberry Awards.
+The film received universally negative reviews upon release, with Manning being nominated for Worst Supporting Actress at the 42nd Golden Raspberry Awards.

 Premise

 A former Black Ops soldier searching for his missing daughter uncovers a conspiracy involving a web of corruption in a small town in California.
 His daughter, a drug addict, was given an overdose by the son of the corruption linchpins, he takes revenge on all concerned.